 One of the worst feelings in the world can be getting a notification or seeing for yourself that your site has been compromised.
 It could be that you received a notification from Google, or a report from one of your users that your site is behaving strangely.
 It may even be a notification from WP Engine that we’ve detected malware on your site.
 By following these steps you can ensure your site is cleaned, warnings are removed, and that your site stays clean too.

-Step one: Review the flag
+Step 1: Review the flag

 The first step is to take stock of what has been compromised.
-Make sure you know what page(s) Google or your user has noticed contain malware, and get specifics if possible: Is there a redirect to a bad site?
-Popup spam?
-Malicious scripts?
-Warnings from Google or your own security software on your computer?
-Make a note of these, as these details will come in handy in the following steps.
+Make sure you know what page(s) Google or your user noted malware, and try to get as specific as possible with the issue:

-Step two: Make a backup
+Step 2: Make a backup checkpoint

+Next, you should make a backup of your site in its current condition.
 This not only enables you to keep track of the time and date your site was infected, but also to know this version should not be restored to.

-Step three: Assess the damage
+Step 3: Assess the damage

 The next step involves running a free site check with Sucuri, a security authority.
 First, enter your domain or the URL that Google flagged as containing malware.
 Sucuri will scan the site and let you know if they detect malware or any other warning signs.
 This will unmask any potential areas that need to be cleaned up, for you to address.

-Step four: Fix the damage
+Step 4: Fix the damage

 Now that you know what’s compromised, it’s time to fix the damage.
-If you host your site with WP Engine simply Contact Support through your User Portal and our team will help get a security scan and cleaning set up for you.
+If you host your site with WP Engine, simply Contact Support through your User Portal and our team will help get a security scan and cleaning set up for you.
 Be sure to provide our Support team with the details surrounding the infection and the symptoms your site is experiencing as a result.

 If you don’t host your site with WP Engine, you can see if you are able to find the malicious code or database entries yourself, or seek professional help.
 For example, Sucuri offers an option to scan and clean hacked sites if you need professional help with code or database cleaning.

-Step five: Prevent reinfection
+Step 5: Prevent reinfection

 After the scan, site owners should run through some quick checks to ensure the site is secured from any further reinfection:

 - Most malware infections by far are from outdated software.
 While WP Engine keeps your WordPress files up to date, security is also a partnership.
 Since we allow you to use the plugins and themes you want, this means these updates are in your hands.

-- Audit admin users.
-Take a critical look at the administrator-level users in your WordPress Admin Dashboard.
+- Take a critical look at the administrator-level users in your WordPress Admin Dashboard.
 Make sure only the users who truly need Administrator access have this level of access.

-Step six: Submit clean site to Google
+Step 6: Submit a clean site